behzadhasanpor/oldElephant/README.md

 <h3>
 Intro
 </h3>
-the oldElephant is a php framework i just designed it first for <br>
-my personal development purposes! but i saw it has more<br>
-ability to use as a 'frame for work' and develope php Applications,thus<br>
+the oldElephant is a php framework designed first for development purposes! but i saw it has more ability to use as a 'frame for work' and develope php <br>
-i decided to publish it there and i will try to extend this project.<br>
+Applications,thus we decided to publish it there and we will try to extend this project.<br>
 <ul>
   <li>Basic of .needed file and How To Configure FrameWork</li>
   <li>Directory</li>